Light, nutty and moist – these gluten free blueberry muffins taste amazing and are high in protein and low carb. Perfect for a morning breakfast!

 I decided to create my first ever gluten-free muffin recipe.
-Although I don’t follow a strict GF diet, I have been intrigued by almond flour for quite awhile which just so happens to be the ideal wheat alternative for baking.
-Added bonus?
-Almond flour is loaded in health benefits:
+Although I don’t follow a strict gluten free diet, I have been intrigued by almond flour for quite awhile which just so happens to be the ideal wheat alternative for baking.

 - Protein packed: a serving of almond flour provides 5 grams of cholesterol-free protein.